OgbajeLeo/ImageCropper/Readme.md

 Upload an image and start cropping!

 # Usage
-Upload Image: Click the "Upload Photo" button to select an image from your device.
+Upload Image: Click the "Upload Photo" button to select an image from your device. <br>
-Crop Image: Use the crop handles to select the desired area, then click the "Crop" button.
+Crop Image: Use the crop handles to select the desired area, then click the "Crop" button. <br>
-Zoom and Rotate: Use the zoom slider and rotate buttons to adjust the image.
+Zoom and Rotate: Use the zoom slider and rotate buttons to adjust the image. <br>
 Export: Click the "Download" button to save the cropped image.

 # Contributing